Milestones of the Masa Group

 In the 2000's, and continuing today, Masa grows worldwide and establishes subsidiaries in the USA, China, Russia, India and in the UAE.

 In 2000, Masa and Masa-Henke jointly developed the new "Record 9001 XL" block machine with the best characteristics in terms of height control, productivity and efficiency, based on their many years of experience and expertise from the two renowned brand machines "Record" and "Variant".

 Founding of "Masa-USA" with 50 % of foreign participation

-Setting up the establishment "Masa Middle East FZCO" in Dubai (VAE) with 30 % foreign participation.
+Setting up the establishment "Masa Middle East FZCO" in Dubai (UAE) with 30 % foreign participation.

 The 2002 acquisition of the market leader Dorstener Maschinenfabrik strengthens further the company’s market position in the field of sand lime brick production and adds further know-how with regard to autoclaved aerated concrete block production.

 Setting up of a representative office in Moscow.

 Founding of the "Masa Building Material Machinery Co.
 Ltd." in Tianjin, China.

 Founding of the "Masa Concrete Plants India Private Limited" in Bangalore, India.

 "Masa-USA" becomes a 100 % subsidiary of Masa AG.